centrifuge/react-dapp-requirements/README.md

   };

   render() {
-    // Add your on rendering components that can have a custom styles,internationalization ,etc
+    // Add your on rendering components that can have custom styles,internationalization ,etc
     let dappRequirementsScreens = {
       BrowserUnsupportedComponent: injectIntl(BrowserUnsupportedScreen),
       Web3UnavailableComponent: injectIntl(Web3UnavailableScreen),